Artillex-Studios/Documentation/Writerside/topics/AxAuctions-Configuration.md

 	# if true, even if there is only 1 loaded currency, the selector will show
 	force-currency-selector: false

+	# if disabled, the currency selector will never show
+	enable-currency-selector: true

 	# how often should people be able to refresh the gui?
-	# if you use mysql this is probably a good idea to keep high
-	# on local databases, (like h2) you can set this to any number really
+	# all items are stored in memory which should be fast, so this value won't hurt performance unless it is set very low
-	gui-refresh-cooldown-milliseconds: 250
+	gui-refresh-cooldown-milliseconds: 150

 	# in the /ah history gui, how many items should be shown at most?
 	# note that this doesn't delete any data, it will just not request more than the selected amount